o-leolleo/blog/content/blog/a-kubernetes-local-lab-fluentbit/index.md

 ## The code

 The code is discussed in parts, starting with the `main.tf` file.
-The full code is available at the [o-leolleo/a-kubernetes-local-lab](https://github.com/o-leolleo/a-kubernetes-local-lab) repository.
+It's fully available at the [o-leolleo/a-kubernetes-local-lab](https://github.com/o-leolleo/a-kubernetes-local-lab) repository.

 ### main.tf